marijnh/Postmodern/README.md

 ;; => 1234
 ```

 That last argument, :single, indicates that we want the result not as a list of lists (for the result rows), but as a single value, since we know that we are only selecting one value.
-Some other options are :rows, :row, :column, :alists, and :none.
-Their precise effect is documented in the reference manual.
+Some other options are :rows, :row, :column, :alists, :plists, :array-hash, :json-strs, :json-str, :json-array-str, :dao, :vectors and :none.
+Their precise effect is documented in the Postmodern reference manual.

 You do not have to pull in the whole result of a query at once, you can also iterate over it with the doquery macro: